 implement it", "ship it", "approved".
 If the user's latest message doesn't clearly sign off, ask: "Is this ready to

-Until all three are true, stay in the loop.
+Until all five are true, stay in the loop.
 Do not write any code.
 Do not start edits to the implementation files.
 Do

 not even read the implementation files unless you need them to answer a planning question.